Baloch nationalist–Islamic State conflict: Overlapping territories and opposing ideologies

 The Islamic State's Khorasan province primarily operates in the central-west parts of Balochistan, from the outskirts of Quetta and Mastung till Kalat, and parts of Khuzdar.
 From Mastung, the group's area of operations extends into the Bolan pass and reaches into Balochistan's Sibi district, which borders Pakistan's Sindh province.
-This puts the group in direct conflict in its area of operations as it overlaps with the Baloch Liberation Army's area of operations.
-It has put both groups at odds with each other, especially due ISKP having an Islamist-Jihadist and Salafist-Jihadist ideology, aiming to establish a global caliphate, while BLA maintains itself as secularist-nationalist and Baloch nationalist-separatist group, aiming to separate Balochistan from Pakistan.
+This puts the group in direct conflict with the Baloch Liberation Army as its area of operations as it overlaps with BLA's area of operations.
+It has put both groups at odds with each other, especially due ISKP having an Islamist-jihadist and Salafi jihadist ideology, aiming to establish a global caliphate, while BLA maintains itself as secularist-nationalist and Baloch nationalist-separatist group, aiming to separate Balochistan from Pakistan.

-Escalation

-Execution of BLA fighter by ISKP for spying
+Timeline

-According to local law enforcement from Pakistani Balochistan province, the attack was provoked by the ISKP militants, who had slit the throat of a BLA militant for spying on an ISKP camp.
-The BLA then planned an attack on the ISKP camp to avenge the death of its fighter.
+According to local law enforcement from Pakistan's Balochistan province, ISKP militants slit the throat of a BLA insurgent for spying on an ISKP camp.
+This caused fighters in a nearby BLA-affiliated group to then plan an attack on the ISKP camp in order to avenge the death of their executed comrade.

-Attack on ISKP camp by the BLA

 In March 2025, BLA militants reportedly surrounded, attacked, and destroyed the ISKP training camp near the Bolan River in Mastung.
 The raid resulted in the deaths of approximately 30 ISKP members, including foreign fighters from Turkey, India, Tajikistan, and Uzbekistan.

-Declaration of war by ISKP

 On May 25, 2025, ISKP officially declared war on Baloch pro-independence armed groups, including the BLA.
 The group accused these factions of launching unprovoked attacks on its fighters in Balochistan's Mastung district.

 The announcement was made in a 36-minute Pashto-language video released by ISKP's media wing, Al-Azaim Foundation.
 The narrator says ISKP had previously maintained a “non-aggression policy” towards Baloch insurgents but now considers them adversaries.
 “Difficult and bloody days are ahead,” the narrator warns, adding that ISKP will retaliate against Baloch insurgent groups and their supporters, just as it has fought the Afghan Taliban.
 The video also claims that ISKP operates training camps in the mountainous regions of Balochistan.
 ISKP also released a booklet targeting nationalist movements such as the Baloch Yakjehti Committee (BYC) led by Mahrang Baloch and the Pashtun Tahafuz Movement (PTM) led by Manzoor Pashteen.

-Timeline

 On 8 September, 2025 the Islamic State claimed a suicide bombing on a political rally of the Balochistan National Party-Mengal and supporters in the Quetta stadium parking lot which killed 15 people and injured several others.